This is based on opinion. Please don't list it on a work's trope example list.

 Tear Jerker / Now and Then, Here and There

 As Grave of the Fireflies will teach you, war is not kind to children.
 Not even in a vast Crapsack World slowly dying in orbit around a star in the early stages of its own death.
-I (this is too important to be impersonal) suggest you set aside an entire day to watch it if you plan to.
+It is strongly recommended you set aside an entire day to watch it if you plan to.
 It's only 13 episodes long, but it can leave you unable to act for hours afterwords.
 And don't let the first episode fool you.

-For this troper, it wasn't even a part of the series, but in the opening, at the realization that the photo of the carefree Sara, in her own world before the series starts, is the only time in the entire series she's shown smiling.
+In the opening, the realization that the photo of the carefree Sara, in her own world before the series starts, is the only time in the entire series she's shown smiling.

 One episode's pre-title sequence.
 Abelia is woken up at an ungodly hour of the morning by Hamdo, has to listen to his rant and then get to work waking up Hellywood to do some complicated and unnecessary task.
 When she hangs up the phone, she sits and stares at nothing for a few seconds with a look of utter despair.
 Then she smacks herself in the face and gets out of bed with her usual expression, and the title credits roll.